49paunilay/Datastructure_Linkedlist_stack/README.md

 # Datastructure_Linkedlist_stack_Queue
-Basics of linked list and data structure
+Basics of linked list , queue and stack

 Keep checking for updates.